Who we are?

 The Act allows the intelligence and security agencies to act as necessary to protect New Zealand and New Zealand interests, with appropriate limitations and robust oversight applying across all the agencies’ activities.

 Fact Sheets and case studies describing different parts of the Act can be found on the Department of the Prime Minister and Cabinet website.
-Note page name will change today 27/9 to act instead of bill.

 Ministerial Policy Statements